EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 In conclusion, I observed that Adam optimizer performed better other than optimizers like Stochastic Gradient Descent(SGD) and on all the models.

-Se_Resnext-10132x4d also performed well but was quit slow.
+Se_Resnext-10132x4d  performed well but was quit slow.

 Using learning rate scheduler helped me a lot to obtained a good accuracy.